Recipe: Mexican Casserole

 - Preheat oven.
 Use an ungreased casserole dish.

-- Mix all ingredients in a large bow, except cheese, chicken and tortillas.
+- Mix all ingredients in a large bow, except cheese and tortillas.
 Mix ingredients well.
 Put a spool full of mix into dish and spread lightly.
 Take a corn tortilla and cut into pieces (nothing fancy, use your hands) and place a layer of tortillas in the pan.

 - Add a couple of spoon fulls of mix and spread, top with shredded cheese.
 Repeat.
 Top last layer with cheese